bharathkalaivendhan/online-shopping-api/README.md

 A REST API that will act as backend for simple online shopping application.\
 User can store, retrieve, update and delete various things like users, products, sellers, orders,reviews.\
-It works as backend service for simple online shopping application.\
+It works as backend service for simple online shopping application.

-I used the concepts of Spring Framework, Spring Boot, Spring RESTful API, Spring Data JPA(in persistance layer) and MySQL(database).
+I developed to project to practice the concepts of Spring Framework, Spring Boot, RESTful API, Spring Data JPA(in persistance layer) and MySQL(database).

+I used,\
+    Spring Boot(for backend),\
+    RESTful API concepts,\
+    Spring Data JPA(for data accessing layer or persistence layer),\
+    Hibernate(spring data jpa uses hibernate as ORM(Object Relational Mapping) as default),\
+    MySQL(Database(RDBMS))

 Endpoints: